hannahd/hannahd.github.io/_posts/2015-04-10-conferences.markdown

 #### March 2015
 - [LAK](http://lak15.solaresearch.org/home) <small>_Learning Analytics and Knowledge Conference, March 16-20 ($750)_</small><br><small>"The theme for this year's conference, Scaling Up: Big Data to Big Impact, reflects the success of our growing community of researchers, practitioners, and learners in leveraging the power of "big data" to create substantial impact within higher education and learning at increasingly larger scale."</small>
+- [Smashing Conference](http://smashingconf.com/oxford-2015/) <small>_Smashing Magazine, March 17-18, Oxford, UK ($600)_</small><br><small>"With our upcoming SmashingConf Oxford 2015, we'll explore heavily practical insights, tips, tricks and techniques that we all can apply to our work right away."</small>

 #### April 2015
 - [UX Immersion Mobile Conference](http://uxim15.uie.com/) <small>_UIE, April 13–15, Salt Lake City_</small>
+- [Generate](http://www.generateconf.com/new-york-2015) <small>_net magazine, April 17, New York ($380)_</small><br><small>"Generate conferences are presented by net magazine - the world’s leading print and digital publication for web designers.
+Established in 1994, net magazine has been at the heart of web design and development for over two decades, and boasts an unparalleled list of contributors and supporters.
+A source of inspiration, education and networking opportunities, this year's Generate will be packed with more top content from world-class speakers."</small>
+- [Meta Refresh](https://metarefresh.in/2015/) <small>_April 16-17, Bangalore_</small><br><small>Meta Refresh is a conference on the construction of the user experience on the web.
+Meta Refresh is a conference for working web designers and developers to present on how their own work has advanced the state of the web in the past year.
+For 2015 our focus is on (a) Design from a web engineering standpoint, and (b) Enhancing the state of web experiences on mobile devices, with their many constraints. </small>
 - [CHI - Crossings](http://chi2015.acm.org/) <small>_SIGCHI, April 18-23, Seoul, Korea ($1400)_</small><br>
 <small>"The theme for CHI 2015 is "Crossings": crossing borders, crossing boundaries, crossing disciplines, crossing people and technology, crossing past and future, crossing physical and digital, crossing art and science, … crossing you and me."</small>
 - [MX: Managing Experience](https://www.eventbrite.com/e/mx-2015-hosted-by-adaptive-path-tickets-14585133527) <small>_Adaptive Path, April 20-21, San Francisco_</small><br>